ebirger/tinkerpal/README.md

 ### Environment Variables
 - CROSS_COMPILE - compiler prefix
-- Other platform specific variables are required.
-See boards/env/

 Building for a specific target
 ------------------------------
 ```
 > make <defconfig file>
 Where defconfig files can be found in boards/configs/
-> . ./boards/env/setenv_<target>.sh
 > make
 ```